MadCacti/PARK-tech/README.md

 ------ | ------ | -----------
 [Star rating system(algorithm)](https://github.com/MadCacti/PARK-tech/commit/6814243448bc5dd18cd074d75167875228ac2cac) | Raiden | Alter the rating system to allow for list usage.
 Can put into a for loop for every book.
 Added averaging algorithm to work through the lists.
 [Star rating system(display)](https://github.com/MadCacti/PARK-tech/commit/c18ceb92664adbb64a241d1cb4fe74d065bc7761) | Paul | Worked on rating system(frontend HTML) with Raiden to make it more appealing.
-[Dark/Light Mode Bootsrap/SASSY](https://github.com/MadCacti/PARK-tech/commit/c18ceb92664adbb64a241d1cb4fe74d065bc7761) | Armaan | Can now toggle between light and dark mode on all the pages using CSS and SCSS.
+[Dark/Light Mode Bootsrap/SASSY](https://github.com/MadCacti/PARK-tech/commit/c18ceb92664adbb64a241d1cb4fe74d065bc7761) | Armaan | Can now toggle between light and dark mode on thorougly on TEST.html using CSS and SCSS (will be implementing to all pages ASAP-still learning through trial and error).